imjasonh/globetrotter/README.md

 - **Fortify** - a Rover may place a Fortification on any adjacent space.
 - **Shoot** - identify an enemy Rover or Fortification or Building within 3 spaces.
 Roll 3+ on a D6 to hit, and 3+ to inflict damage.
   - HQ spaces (pentagons) count as 2 spaces for determining shooting range
-  - Fortifications and Buildings are always hit (don't roll)
+  - Fortifications and Buildings are always hit, just roll to damage.
   - if shooting through an enemy Fortification, you need a 4+ to hit enemy Rovers.
   - Rovers and Buildings start with 5 hit points.
 Each time they're damaged they lose a hit point.
 When they reach zero hit points, they are destroyed.
   - Fortifications have 1 hit point, and are destroyed as soon as they take damage.